 - Download drivable, walkable, bikeable, or all street networks

-- Simplify and correct the network’s topology to clean and consolidate intersections
+- Simplify and correct the network’s topology to clean-up nodes and consolidate intersections

-- Save networks to disk as shapefiles or GraphML
+- Save networks to disk as shapefiles, GeoPackages, and GraphML

 - Conduct topological and spatial analyses to automatically calculate dozens of indicators

-- Calculate and plot shortest-path routes as a static image or leaflet web map
+- Visualize street networks as a static map or interactive Leaflet web map

 - Visualize travel distance and travel time with isoline and isochrone maps

 - Plot figure-ground diagrams of street networks and building footprints

 OSMnx geocodes place names and addresses with the OpenStreetMap Nominatim API.
 Using OSMnx’s

 geometries module, you can retrieve any geospatial objects (such as building footprints, grocery stores, schools, public parks, transit stops, etc) from the OpenStreetMap Overpass API as a GeoPandas GeoDataFrame.
 Using OSMnx’s

 graph module, you can retrieve any spatial network data (such as streets, paths, canals, etc) from the Overpass API and model them as NetworkX MultiDiGraphs.